 BCANDS 2017 Indigenous Disability and Wellness Gathering

-The Legal Services Society is committed to increasing awareness of unique Aboriginal legal rights and supporting the strengths of Aboriginal cultures and communities.
+The Legal Services Society is committed to increasing awareness of unique Indigenous legal rights and supporting the strengths of Indigenous cultures and communities.

 The Provincial Court hears in excess of 240,000 cases each year.
 For most British Columbians, it is the face of justice in BC.